iamtrask/DEPRECATED/readme.md

 Converting external data sources into Open Mined schemas

 - **Statistics and usage service** _(Node.js)_
-API that exposes public mine/sonar activity for promotion and marketing
+Scripts/API that exposes public mine/sonar activity for analysis.

 ### Workflow
 The Open Mined system starts with a Data Scientist creating a request to Sonar in order to begin a mining campaign.
 The Data Scientist defines some basic parameters: